sidneyaquino/fiappostech-techchallenge-fastfood-springboot/README.md

         │
         v
 +─────────────────+
-│ Application     │ Responsible for implementing
+│ 2.
+Application/ │ Responsible for implementing
-│ Layer           │ the application's business logic.
+│ Use Cases Layer │ the application's business logic.
 │                 │
 │ - Interactor /  │ Interactor is the component that implements a UseCase,
 │   UseCase       │ contains the business logic that coordinates the flow.